cloudmesh-community/book/chapters/pi/software2.md

 Refer to other section in book and describe what is different

-provide a mini tutorial
+provide a setcion

 ### Scipy

 Refer to other section in book and describe what is different

-provide a mini tutorial
+provide a setcion

 ### Image Processing

 Refer to other section in book and describe what is different

-provide a mini tutorial
+provide a setcion

 ### DHCP Server